What is Speech?

 Eligible Grades: Grades 7-12

-Teams: High School and Middle School
+Teams: Middle School and High School

 Season Dates: November through April